MINERVA-Australis: The facility

-MINERVA-Australis currently consists of four PlaneWave CDK700 telescopes, (five CDK700's were available for the period July 2019 - April 2020, while a donated CDK700 telescope was waiting for another project to start).
+MINERVA-Australis currently consists of four PlaneWave CDK700 telescopes,.
+Five CDK700's were available for the period July 2019 - April 2020, while a donated CDK700 telescope was waiting for another project to start.
 These 0.7 m telescopes have two ports, allowing each to be used for either spectroscopic or photometric observations.
 Each telescope sits in its own automated clam-shell Astrohaven dome, distributed in an approximate semi-circle around the main observatory building.

-Photometric work is to be carried out using Andor cameras, with 2k x 2k back-illuminated CCDs with 15 µm pixels.
-These cameras offer an effective field of view > 20'.
+Photometric work is to be carried out using Andor cameras, with 2k x 2k back-illuminated CCDs with 15 μm pixels.
+These cameras offer an effective field of view greater than 20 arcminutes.

 The telescopes are connected by optical fibre to a stabilised, R = 75,000 echelle spectrograph, covering the wavelengths 480 - 630nm, designed by KiwiStar Optics.
 The spectrograph uses simultaneous calibration in a separate fibre.
 Prior to 2020, the simultaneous calibration was provided by a Thorium-Argon lamp.
 Because of the wavelength range and the very low scattered light the simultaneous calibration source is now supplied by a Tungsten slit-flat lamp backlighting an iodine cell.
-This is a different approach to the normal 'iodine cell' method that passes the starlight through an iodine cell.
+This is a different approach to the normal iodine cell method that passes the starlight through an iodine cell.